Deadhead: Impact on shows

 The band's extensive song catalog enabled them to create a varied "rotation" of setlists, which were never exactly the same for each performance ("show") throughout a tour.
 The use of these unique set rotations created two phenomena: The first had to do with Deadheads wanting to go to more shows in order to get a chance to hear their favorite song(s) – the same song was rarely played the same way twice during any given tour.
-Also, a great show often inspired many fans to begin following the band for the rest of the tour, as well subsequent tours.
+Also, a great show often inspired many fans to begin following the band for the rest of the tour, as well as subsequent tours.
 The second was that having a large number of traveling fans had empowered the band to perform multiple shows at each venue, since they were assured that their performances would mostly sell out (almost all shows sold out from the mid-1980s and on).
 At this point, it became apparent that Deadheads were a major driving force that encouraged the band to keep going.
 Along with the large number of people attending several shows, a traveling community developed amongst fans in response to the familiarity of seeing the same people from previous strings of shows.
 As generations turned from the Acid Tests to the 1970s (and onward), tours became a time to revel with friends at concerts, old and new, who never knew the psychedelic age that spawned the band they loved.
 As with any large community, Deadheads developed their own idioms and slang.